Clearing of protected plants

-There are several ways you may find a botanist, ecologist, or environmental scientist, including via searching online or the directory of Certified Environmental Practitioners .
-Your local council may be able to assist by providing the details of people who operate in the area.
+There are several ways you may find a botanist, ecologist, or environmental scientist, including through an online search or in the directory of Certified Environmental Practitioners.
+Your council may also provide the details of qualified people who operate in the area.

 The rates charged would normally be comparable to the rates charged by a surveyor.
 If in doubt, obtain multiple quotes.

-What if a flora survey shows no endangered, vulnerable or near threatened plants will be impacted?
+What if a flora survey shows no threatened or near threatened plants will be impacted?

-If a flora survey report shows that no endangered, vulnerable or near threatened plants are in the clearing impact area, you do not need a permit to clear plants.
+If a flora survey report shows that no threatened or near threatened plants are in the clearing impact area, you do not need a permit to clear plants.

-However, you must submit the flora survey report and an exempt clearing notification via Connect at least one week before you start clearing and no later than 12 months after the flora survey was completed.
+However, you must submit the flora survey report and an exempt clearing notification via Online Services at least one week before you start clearing and no later than 12 months after the flora survey was completed.

 Clearing needs to be undertaken within two years of submitting the flora survey report.

-What if a flora survey shows at least one endangered, vulnerable or near threatened plant will be impacted?
+What if a flora survey shows at least one critically endangered, endangered, vulnerable or near threatened plant will be impacted?

-If a flora survey report shows that any endangered, vulnerable or near threatened plants are in the clearing impact area, you must obtain a protected plant clearing permit before clearing.
+If a flora survey report shows that any critically endangered, endangered, vulnerable or near threatened plants are in the clearing impact area, you must obtain a protected plant clearing permit before clearing.

 How do I obtain a protected plant clearing permit?

-Please note that concessional fees are available where clearing relates to certain activities (e.g. educational or scientific research, establishing necessary fences, firebreaks, roads, etc).
-For more information see section 157 of the Nature Conservation (Administration) Regulation 2017.
+Please note that concessional fees are available where clearing relates to certain activities (e.g. educational or scientific research, establishing necessary fences, firebreaks, roads, etc.).
+For more information see Section 180 of the Regulations.

 All protected plant clearing permit applications will be assessed in accordance with the protected plants assessment guidelines (PDF, 205KB).

 For general advice on applying for permits and licences please contact the department’s permits and licencing team on 1300 130 372 (option 4) or email@example.com.
-To meet with a departmental officer prior to applying for a permit, please complete the pre-design conference application form (Word, 184K) and submit to firstname.lastname@example.org.
+To meet with a departmental officer prior to applying for a permit, please complete the pre-design conference application form (DOCX, 184KB) and submit to firstname.lastname@example.org.

 Clearing permits and environmental offsets

 On 1 July 2014, a streamlined environmental offsets framework was introduced in Queensland.
-For more information, visit the Environmental Offsets area of the Queensland Government website.
+For more information, visit Environmental Offsets.
 The Environmental Offsets Act 2014 (the Offsets Act) outlines the framework for environmental offsets and how they should be provided.
 An offset conditioned under a clearing permit must be in accordance with the Offsets Act.